House Speaker Paul Ryan won't seek re-election

-Washington (CNN)House Speaker Paul Ryan has told confidantes he is not seeking re-election and will soon announce his decision, two sources with direct knowledge of the matter told CNN Wednesday.
+Washington (CNN)House Speaker Paul Ryan is not seeking re-election and will retire from Congress after this year, his office announced Wednesday.

-He is expected to address his decision in a closed-door GOP conference meeting Wednesday morning, the sources said.
+"This morning Speaker Ryan shared with his colleagues that this will be his last year as a member of the House," Ryan aide Brendan Buck said in a statement.
+"He will serve out his full term, run through the tape, and then retire in January.
+After nearly twenty years in the House, the speaker is proud of all that has been accomplished and is ready to devote more of his time to being a husband and a father."

+According to two sources with direct knowledge, in calls this morning with his leadership team, Ryan made clear much of this decision was about spending time with his family, but also noted that he planned to leave after this Congress and didn't think it was fair to his district or the GOP conference to run for re-election only to leave right after.

 A source familiar told CNN that Ryan called House Majority Leader Kevin McCarthy about his retirement before the news broke.

-Note: This story has been updated with additional developments and will continue to update.